 - Data entry into the study database begins at the Screening Visit.
-Once a participant is determined to be eligible, enrolls, or fails a screening attempt, study eligibility data should be entered into the study database as follows: - For participants who screen but do not enroll in MTN-037, data entry is required for all Screening CRFs, including the Eligibility Criteria eCRF.
-(Some eCRFs that were completed during the failed screening attempt may remain in the study database, but may not undergo QC review). - For participants who enroll in MTN-037, enter data for the Eligibility Criteria eCRF, along with all required Enrollment Visit CRFs. - Randomization: The first step in the randomization process is for site staff to complete the Eligibility Criteria CRF with the first two responses indicating that the participant is eligible for study participation.
+Once a participant is determined to be eligible, enrolls, or fails a screening attempt, study eligibility data should be entered into the study database as follows: - For participants who screen but do not enroll in MTN-039, data entry is required for the Inclusion Exclusion Criteria eCRF (located in the Enrollment folder).
+(Some eCRFs that were completed during the failed screening attempt may remain in the study database, but may not undergo QC review). - For participants who enroll in MTN-039, enter data for the Inclusion Exclusion Criteria eCRF, along with all required Enrollment Visit CRFs. - Randomization: The first step in the randomization process is for site staff to complete the Inclusion Exclusion Criteria CRF with the first two responses indicating that the participant is eligible for study participation.
 Once these two questions are completed and the form is saved, the Randomization form may be completed.
-The staff member must mark the "Yes" response box (shown in the image below) for the question "Is the participant ready to be randomized?" on the Randomization eCRF in the Enrollment Folder.
-Once this response is saved, the database (via the Medidata Balance module) will assign the participant to a sampling collection sequence that includes a post-dose sampling time assignment and a 48 Hr sampling day assignment and the Randomization Date and Time will appear automatically on the Randomization eCRF.
+To randomize a study participant, site staff must mark the "Yes" response box (shown in the image below) for the question "Is the participant ready to be randomized?" on the Randomization eCRF in the Enrollment Folder.
+Once this response is saved, the database (via the Medidata Balance module) will assign the participant to a sample collection schedule assignment (Group 1 or Group 2) and the Randomization Date and Time will appear automatically on the Randomization eCRF.
 A participant is considered officially enrolled in the study once this step takes place; that is, a randomization assignment is generated for the participant in Medidata Balance, as evidenced by the appearance of a Randomization Date and Time on the Randomization eCRF.
+The sample collection schedule assignment will autopopulate on the Enrollment eCRF after randomization has occurred.